daarnolducsd/ep5book/docs/03-week3.md

 <p class="caption">(\#fig:population)Racial Composition of Traffic Stops and Population</p>
 </div>

 As can  be seen in Figure \@ref(fig:population), Black drivers over-represented in police stops.
-11.1 percent of all stops are Black drivers while 6.7 percent of the population is Black.
+11.2 percent of all stops are Black drivers while 6.7 percent of the population is Black.
 Asian/Pacific Islander are underrepresented in traffic stops (8.5 percent of stops vs. 15.9 percent of population).
 Hispanic drivers are slightly overrepresented in traffic stops (30.7 percent of stops vs. 28.8 percent of population) while White drivers are slightly underrepresented (42.5 percent of stops vs. 45.1 percent of population).
 One important caveat is that demographic information is from 2010 Census, while traffic stop data is from 2014-2017.
 Therefore, these numbers may not be directly comparable if demographics are changing over time in San Diego.

 However, this analysis does present some striking disparities in traffic stops.
 These disparities will be the focus of our analysis in this section.
 In particular, we will learn one test that can be used to understand whether these disparities are driven by racial discrimination on the part of police officers.

 ## Veil of Darkness (VOD)

 Racial disparities refer to any differences between groups of different races.
-Many factors can cause racial disparities, but common focus is to try to understand if the disparity is driven by racial discrimination.
+Many factors can cause racial disparities, but a common focus is to try to understand if the disparity is driven by racial discrimination.
 In our example, we are interested in exploring racial discrimination on the part of police officers making traffic stops.
 There are many methods that have been proposed to prove racial discrimination.
 Today we focus on one: **the veil of darkness test**, a test developed by Grogger and Ridgeway (2006)[@grogger2006testing].

-The basic idea behind the veil of darkness test is that it easier to observe the race of an individual driver during the day when there is sunlight.
-Therefore, if police officers are pulling over drivers based on race, this will be harder to accomplish at night.
+The basic idea behind the veil of darkness test is that it easier to observe the race of an individual driver during the day when there is sunlight relative to the night when it is dark.
+Therefore, if police officers are targeting minority drivers, then it will be more difficult to perform this targeting at night.
 We can therefore compare the racial composition of traffic stops during daylight vs. nighttime to try to infer racial discrimination on the part of police officers.

+In Figure \@ref(fig:veil1) the basic assumptions behind the veil of darkness test are presented.
+Before sunset, it is light out, and officers can observe the race of drivers.
+After sunset (but before dusk), it is unclear whether race is observed or not.
+After dusk, however, we assume officers can no longer observe race before making the decision to stop a given driver.

 <div class="figure" style="text-align: center">
 <img src="images/03_veil1.png" alt="Assumptions Behind Veil of Darkness Test" width="75%" />
 <p class="caption">(\#fig:veil1)Assumptions Behind Veil of Darkness Test</p>
 </div>

-In Figure \@ref(fig:veil1) the basic assumptions behind the veil of darkness test is presented.
-Before sunset, it is light out, and officers can observe the race of drivers.
-After sunset (but before dusk), it is unclear whether race is observed or not.
-After dusk, however, we assume officers can no longer observe race before making the decision to stop a given driver.

 In the data, imagine we see stops for a given type of drive fall dramatically after dusk.
 This might suggest that officers were targeting these individuals before dusk.
 But before we make any firm conclusions, we need to think carefully about comparing across different times in the day.